Birch Copse Primary School

 - 3.4: What arrangements does the school have for regular home to school contact?

-We have an open door policy and quick handover information can be given by parents or school at the beginning and end of the school day.
+We have an open-door policy and quick urgent handover information can be given by parents/carers or school at the beginning and end of the school day, however we continue to encourage parents to pass on information either by phone or email to reduce the number of people around the classroom at busy times of day.
 Often a child’s LSA will accompany the child out at the end of the school day to pass on any key information.
-Not every child requires a home/school diary but we can set one up if it is felt useful for both sides.
+Not every child with SEND requires a home/school diary but we can set one up if it is felt useful for both sides.

 - 3.5: How can I help support my child's learning?